-3.1 Actuating Bar The activating mechanism of an exit device is located on the egress side of a door and extends at least half the width of the door.
-The active surface of the actuating bar shall be visually and physically distinct from the rest of the device.
+3.1 Actuating Bar The activating mechanism of an exit device is located on the egress side of a door.
+The active surface of the actuating bar shall be visually and physically distinct from the rest of the device and the length shall not be less than one-half the width of the door leaf.
 Refer to local codes for location and length.
 Also called cross bar or push pad.